gcheney/image-gallery/README.md

 # The Image Gallery

-A site for uploading images.
+A site for uploading and commenting on images.

+Built on the MEAN stack.